mreuvers/typescript-logging-extension/README.md

 ## Installation

-Start Chrome and visit the [Chrome web store](https://chrome.google.com/webstore/category/extensions) and find the extension by name: Typescript Logging Developer Extension.
+Start Chrome and visit the [Chrome web store](https://chrome.google.com/webstore/detail/dnkalbdehemhbelicgdnpjdmimnkiojd) or find the extension by name: Typescript Logging Developer Extension.
 Once installed, the next time you open the developer console a new tab "Logging" will be available.
 If the application on the website you visit uses typescript-logging it will contain the relevant logging options.